 ANR Application

 Member Sullivan recused from the discussion and vote.
 Representative Paul Mirabito advised that the plan proposes an equivalent land swap.
 Planner Quirk noted that the updated plan shows the same preparation date but a different signature date of May 11, as well as several notes that were not on the previous application.
-The Board agreed there were sufficient identifiers on the new plan to endorse.
+The Board agreed there were sufficient identifiers on the new plan to endorse but urged that this practice not be repeated.

 Motion by Member Tobin to endorse the plan “Approval Not Required.”
 Seconded by Member Cleveland and voted 3-0-0, Member Sullivan having recused.